 If you select to pay a variable interest rate, your interest rate will usually change when the RBA changes the cash rate.
 It can also change at other points, for example if banks’ cost of funding changes.

-You would choose a variable interest rate over a fixed interest rate if you believe rates will go down.
-This will usually mean your interest rate will fall when the RBA’s cash rate falls.
+You would choose a variable interest rate over a fixed interest rate if you reckon rates will go down.
+This'll usually mean your interest rate will fall when the RBA’s cash rate falls.
 Your payments will change when this happens.

 Variable home loans are often more flexible than fixed home loans, allowing you to make extra repayments if you are able to, and access any additional amounts you have paid off the loan.